kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

     ['male_model--10.png', 'male_model--2.png', 'male_model--3.png', 'male_model--4.png', 'male_model--5.png']

-The lengths of the lists, that hold the values to each of the two dictionary keys, are printed out to show the class distribution between the two classes.
+The lengths of the lists that hold the values to each of the two dictionary keys, are printed out to show the class distribution between the two classes.

 The output below shows that the distribution between the classes is close to 50%